Extended asset life and increased equipment uptime

 How to Implement a Preventive Maintenance Program

-One of the best ways to implement a successful preventive maintenance programs is to start small with a pilot program.
+One of the best ways to implement a successful preventive maintenance service, also called preventative maintenance service, is to start small with a pilot program.
 Choose a few select pieces of equipment that are critical to operations and plan out your upcoming preventive maintenance schedule.

 With data from the preventive maintenance software used in your pilot program, you’ll be able to sell the concept to leadership with data.
 You’ll have your own real-world examples of preventive maintenance success.
 And, hopefully, the proof will push them to expand the PM program within your organization.